You should know by now that audio quality can make or break your video.

 To finish with the compressor effects, I like to add a higher limiter and put the preset limit to minus three decibels.
 This will prevent the audio peaks to reach tones higher than minus three decibels (which is a big help for audio clipping).

-When you finish your video, use MASV to send it for reviews or final deliveries to anyone, anywhere in the world.
+When you finish your video, use MASV, which integrates with Premiere Pro, to send it for reviews or final deliveries to anyone, anywhere in the world.
 MASV is the fastest and safest way for filmmakers to deliver raw or high res footage to clients and collaborators.

 Sign up today and get 100 GB free to use!